Chinese baby product firms seek to age up, sell more abroad as population falls

 Non-diversified makers of baby products are "going to face declining margins, bad revenues, and their stock prices are going to collapse because it's going to take them one, two, maybe even three years to come up with a new strategy and execute," said Shaun Rein, managing director of China Market Research Group (CMR).

-CMR estimates the China market for children's goods and services (including education) to currently be worth some US$500 billion annually and predicts it will shrink 15-20 per cent over the next five years.
+CMR estimates the China market for children's goods and services (including education) to currently be worth about US$500 billion annually and predicts it will shrink 15-20 per cent over the next five years.

 ADULT DIAPERS, ADULT MILK POWDER